schollz/_core/docs/content/effects/heighten.md

 +++

-Heighten is a tremelo that lets you add a low-frequency oscillator to the amplitude of the audio signal.
+The Heighten effect introduces a tremolo by applying a low-frequency oscillator to modulate the audio signal's amplitude, creating dynamic peaks and valleys with adjustable rate and depth.